YOUR ENGLISH SUCCESS TODAY

 • in other words (phrase) - used when saying the same thing in a different way or explaining it

-• split something <-> up (phrasal verb) - to divide something into smaller parts
+• split something ↔ up (phrasal verb) - to divide something into two or more parts

 • solve a problem | resolve a problem (collocations) also fix a problem (informal)

-• come up with something (phrasal verb) - to think of something such as an idea or a plan
+• come up with something (phrasal verb) - to think of an idea, a plan or a solution

-• take something <-> over (phrasal verb) - to gain control of something
+• take something ↔ over (phrasal verb) - to gain control of a company or have responsibility

-• deal with something (phrasal verb) - to take action to do something to solve a problem
+• deal with something (phrasal verb) - to take action to solve a problem, carry out a task

-• figure something <-> out (phrasal verb) - to think about something until you understand it
+• figure something ↔ out (phrasal verb) - to find the answer to something; to solve something

 • a career change (collocation)